ZealanL/RLGym-PPO-Guide/README.md

-# Making your first Rocket League ML bot using RLGym-PPO
+# Making your first Rocket League ML bot using rlgym-ppo

-This guide will explain how to get started with RLGym-PPO, a very nice and easy-to-use learning framework for making Rocket League bots.
+This guide will explain how to get started with rlgym-ppo, a very nice and easy-to-use learning framework for making Rocket League bots.
 I will explain what all of the settings in `example.py` do, and various recommendations.

 *DISCLAIMER: The recommendations I will give are based on my personal experience, as well as what I have learned from talking to and reading the code of other bot creators.
 I am definitely no expert, and my experience is limited to just a few bots.
 Furthermore, no piece of advice can apply to all bots, and while I will do my best to give general sentiments, some may not apply perfectly (or at all) to your bot.
 Experiment and see what works best!
-That's the only way to truly know.*
+That's usually the only way to truly know.*

 *Also, if you notice a mistake in this guide, let me know!*